-- Despite being stuck on an island the characters on Lost never seemed to run out of supplies.
-Every time they came close, they'd find another source.
-At one point, food literally fell from the sky.
+- Despite being stuck on an island the characters on Lost never seems to run out of supplies.
+Every time they came close, they find another source.
+At one point, food falls from the sky.

 - Team Fortress 2.
 The biggest culprit of this trope is The Medic.
 His Healing Machine never runs out.
 Ever.
 The others commit this trope in a slightly less blatant fashion by scrounging together supplies from enemy weapons, conspicuously-floating boxes, and broken building scraps, which pepper the landscape like icing sugar.
 Yes, somehow a broken baseball bat can be used as flamethrower fuel.